David A.N. Siegel, MD

 How I Came to This Work

 That never made sense to me.
 A cardiologist doesn't turn a patient away because they also have diabetes.
 The complexity doesn't dissolve the obligation — it deepens it.
 So instead of stepping back from these patients, I stayed with them.
-Eventually I went back for further training in addiction medicine, and the work has continued to evolve from there.
+Eventually I went back for board certification in addiction medicine.
+Through study, practice, discussion, and reflection, the learning has never stopped.

 What Shaped My Thinking

 Twenty years of practice has deepened rather than diminished that conviction.
-The people I work with are not weak or damaged.
-They are, in most cases, managing something real — pain, anxiety, a history that was never fully understood — and doing so in a way that has become a problem.
+The people I work with are, in most cases, managing something real — pain, anxiety, a history that was never fully understood — and doing so in a way that has become a problem.
 Understanding that something is where the work begins.

 What Patients Tell Me

-Most people who call me have already tried something else — a program, a detox, a general psychiatrist or therapist who didn't quite understand the addiction piece, or an addiction doctor who didn't want to engage with anything beyond simple harm reduction.
+Many people who call me have already tried something else.
 They arrive having found those experiences thin, or incomplete, or simply wrong for who they are.

 The Practice